Tetrazine

 Tetrazine is a compound that consists of a six-membered aromatic ring containing four nitrogen atoms with the molecular formula C2H2N4.
 The name tetrazine is used in the nomenclature of derivatives of this compound.
 Three core-ring isomers exist: 1,2,3,4-tetrazines, 1,2,3,5-tetrazines, and 1,2,4,5-tetrazines, also known as v-tetrazines, as-tetrazines and s-tetrazines respectively.

 1,2,3,4-Tetrazines

 1,2,3,4-Tetrazines are often isolated fused to an aromatic ring system and are stabilized as the dioxide derivatives.

-1,2,4,5-Tetrazine
+1,2,4,5-Tetrazines

 1,2,4,5-Tetrazines are very well known and myriad 3,6-disubstituted 1,2,4,5-tetrazines are known.
 These materials are of use in the area of energetic chemistry.

-The compound 3,6-di-2-pyridyl-1,2,4,5-tetrazine' has two pyridine substituents and is of importance as a reagent in Diels-Alder reactions.
-It reacts with norbornadiene in a sequence of one DA reaction and two retro-DA reactions to cyclopentadiene and a pyridazine with exchange of an acetylene unit:
+Heavily substituted tetrazines form the verdazyls, a family of stable radicals.

+Protected tetrazines are strong acetylene acceptors in Diels-Alder equilibria.
+For example, dipyridinyl 1,2,4,5-tetrazine abstracts acetylene from norbornadiene to cyclopentadiene and a pyridazine: